-Parent TALK meets monthly September through May from 6:00pm-7:30pm in the thread Library at 3350 Commercial Drive, Anchorage, 99501.
+Parent TALK meets monthly September through May from 6:00 pm-7:30 pm in the thread conference room at 3350 Commercial Drive, Anchorage, 99501.
 Attendees enjoy a free dinner, giveaways, books, resources, and more.
 During Parent TALK children two years and older may choose to participate in “Little TALK” with games, crafts, and other fun activities.
 Children less than two years will stay with their parent(s) in the adult discussion room and enjoy toddler activities.
 For more information please call 265-3100, or click here for the full schedule and registration link.

 Parent TALK webinar.
 Click on each webinar topic below to view instantly (webinars are in elluminate software).

 We have over 3,000 books, magazines, journals, video tapes, audio tapes, CD/ROMS and other materials.
 Library membership is free.
 If you live in a rural Alaska community, materials can be mailed to you.
 For membership and location information, visit your regional thread office.

 thread's Southcentral lending library is located at the thread office in Anchorage.
 If you have questions or to learn more about the library, please call (907) 265-3100 or email firstname.lastname@example.org. thread staff "top picks" include: